iclr-blogposts/2025/_posts/2025-04-28-toddlers-vs-vismodels.md

   whether these four visual properties also emerge in off-the-shelf machine learning (ML) vision models.
 We reproduce and complement previous studies by comparing toddlers and a large set of diverse pre-trained vision models for each visual property.
 This way, we unveil the interplay between these visual properties and highlight the main differences between ML models and toddlers.
+Code is available at (https://github. com/Aubret/BabyML).
 date: 2025-04-28
 future: true
 htmlwidgets: true